postech-dao/simperby/docs/vetomint.md

 will incorrectly conclude that the quorum has failed to met, which is not acceptable.
 To prevent this outcome, we must have $(1-x) + 2/3 \le x$, or $x \ge 5/6$.
-To minimize the byzantine threshold as much as possible, the optimal choice is
+To maximize the byzantine threshold as much as possible, the optimal choice is
 $x=5/6$, resulting in a byzantine threshold of $1-x = 1/6$.

 Liveness is not ensured in Vetomint.
 However, this is not a design mistake of